Usbac/borealis/docs/en/stdlib/general.md

 `t(any cond, any left, any right): any`

-Returns the second parameter if the first parameter evaluates to true, otherwise returns the third paremeter.
+Returns the second parameter if the first parameter evaluates to true, otherwise returns the third parameter.

 This function simulates the ternary operator functionality.